Maroscsak-Daniel/MAP_RestaurantManagementSystem/README_INGRID.md

 - TableService:
-    getFreeTables(): Filters the repository to return only tables currently marked as "Free" setStatus(id, status): Facilitates state transition (e.g., from ""Free"" to ""Occupied"") for a specific table
+    getFreeTables(): Filters the repository to return only tables currently marked as "Free" setStatus(id, status): Facilitates state transition (e.g., from ""Free"" to ""Occupied"") for a specific restaurantTable
 - OrderService
-    getByStaff(staffId): Traverses the OrderAssignment relationship to retrieve all orders managed by a specific staff ID getByTable(tableId): Retrieves all orders placed at a specific table.
+    getByStaff(staffId): Traverses the OrderAssignment relationship to retrieve all orders managed by a specific staff ID getByTable(tableId): Retrieves all orders placed at a specific restaurantTable.
 - BillService
     getByOrder(orderId): Provides direct lookup of the final bill document using its associated order ID